nholthaus/units/docs/explain/type-safety.md

 ## Assigning a result of the wrong dimension

 Multiplying two lengths produces an *area*.
 Assigning that to a `meters` is rejected.
-GCC surfaces the product through an internal alias but names the friendly type right beside it in `{aka …}`:
+GCC surfaces the product through an internal alias but names the type right beside it in `{aka …}`:

 ```cpp
 units::length::meters<double> a = 1.0_m * 1.0_m;   // m * m is an area, not a length